-- 4. Reinstall the windshield wiper arms and using the provided 15mm socket, reinstall the two hex bolts securing the wiper arms.
-Secure them until they are snug, careful not to over tighten. - 5.
-Replace the protective caps over the wiper arm hex bolts and push gently until they snap into place.
+4. Reinstall the windshield wiper arms using the provided 15 mm socket.
+First, align the tips of the blade to the "T" mark in the glass.
+Then, while holding the arm in that position, reinstall the hex nut and tighten until snug.
+Be careful not to over-tighten.
+Repeat for the other arm.

+5. Replace the protective caps over the wiper arm hex bolts and push gently until they snap into place.